sebastianspicker/inner-echo/docs/README.md

 This page keeps the current readme guidance concise after earlier rough notes.

 ## Usage
-- Made the csp assumptions easier to check later.
+- Made the webgl assumptions easier to check later.

 - Earlier scratch notes were compressed into the current guidance.